dwarflabs/deadline-unreal/README.md

 # deadline-unreal
-Deadline and Unreal plugins to send Unreal jobs to Deadline.
+Deadline and Unreal plugins to send Unreal render jobs to Deadline.

 Improved version of the default plugins provided with Deadline 10.3.1.3.